PatrickMartinII/Patrick-s-F1-Model/README.md

 Here we begin by exploring more possible features for prediction, and then implement a better process for feature selection, only allowing for features which improve the predictive power of the model.
 We also want to create two models: one to predict the number of DNFs in a race, and then another to predict the ALPC of a race.
 We will use the predicted values from the DNF model as a feature for the ALPC model.
 We also explore how different modeling approaches will habdle the data and then choose the approach which will yield the best predictive power.

-## Model Features
+## Potential Model Features
-Below we list out the chosen features for our model and then give an in depth survey for each.
+Below we list out the chosen potential features for our model and then give an in depth survey for each.
 The first six features are all continuous data features, while the last three are all categorical data features.

 1. [Average Driver Experience on the track (weighted sum)](#Average-Driver-Experience-on-the-track)
 2. [Average Pit Stop Lap, Number, and Time (weighted sum)](#Average-Pit-Stop-Lap,-Number,-and-Time)